About Monitoring and Planning

 The National Ambient Air Quality Standards (NAAQS) were established in the original Clean Air Act (CAA) and revised in 1990.
 NAAQS are standards set for each air pollutant anticipated to endanger public health or welfare.
 Pollutants in this category, termed criteria pollutants, include: particulate matter, lead, sulfur dioxide, carbon monoxide, ozone, and nitrogen dioxide.

 There are two types of air quality standards.
 The primary standard is designed to protect public health with an adequate safety margin.
 Permissible levels of each pollutant were chosen to protect the health of the most susceptible individuals in a population, including children, the elderly, and those with chronic respiratory illnesses.
 The secondary standard is designed to protect public welfare and ensure quality of life.
 Air quality conditions described by the secondary standard may be the same as the primary standard and are chosen to limit economic damage as well as harmful effects to buildings, plants, and animals.
-Currently the Kansas Ambient Air Monitoring Network measures five of the six criteria air pollutants.
-Monitoring for lead was phased out during 1998, due in large part to the significant drop in measured values caused by the elimination of lead compounds as an additive in gasoline.
-EPA calculates the Air Quality Index (AQI) for the remaining five major air pollutants regulated by the Clean Air Act (CAA): ground-level ozone, particulate matter (PM), carbon monoxide, sulfur dioxide, and nitrogen oxides.
+The Kansas Ambient Air Monitoring Network measures six criteria air pollutants.
+EPA calculates the Air Quality Index (AQI) for five major air pollutants regulated by the Clean Air Act (CAA): ground-level ozone, particulate matter (PM), carbon monoxide, sulfur dioxide, and nitrogen oxides.

 Where does air pollution come from in Kansas?